Automations: delay feature

 Where to find the delay feature

-When you create your automation, you will start by choosing a trigger event (e.g., deal created).
+When you create your automation, you’ll start by choosing a trigger event (e.g., deal created).

-Once you have selected your trigger event, you will see three options for the next step: condition, action, and delay:
+Once you have selected your trigger event, you’ll see three options for the next step: condition, action, and delay:

 How to use the delay feature

-Once you have located the delay feature, you can start adding time delays into your automated sequences.
-You will have two options for how to configure your delays – predefined and custom:
+Once you have located the delay feature, you can start adding time delays into your automated workflows.
+You’ll have two options for how to configure your delays – predefined and custom:

-- Predefined will allow you to select options like a day of the week or a default number of hours or days.
+- Predefined allows you to select options such as a day of the week or a default number of hours or days

-- Custom will allow you to input a specific number and unit of time.
+- Custom will let you enter a specific number and a unit of time

 What you can add after the delay

-Once you have added your delay step and specified the time that must elapse, you will then be able to add an action, condition, or even another delay as the next step in the automation:
+Once you have added your delay step and specified the time that must elapse, you’ll then be able to add an action, condition, or even another delay as the next step in the automation:

 Condition

-If you add a condition step after your delay, the automation will wait the selected amount of time and check to see if the condition in question has been met.
+If you add a condition step after your delay, the automation will wait the selected amount of time and check whether the condition has been met.
 For example:

 The deal owner condition will be checked after one minute has passed.
 If the condition is met after that time, the automation will proceed to its next step.
 If the condition is not met after that time has passed, the automation will be stopped.